Vigabatrin: Interactions

 A study published in 2002 found that vigabatrin causes a statistically significant increase in plasma clearance of carbamazepine.

 In 1984, Drs Rimmer and Richens at the University of Wales reported that administering vigabatrin with phenytoin lowered the serum phenytoin concentration in patients with treatment-resistant epilepsy.
 Five years later, the same two scientists reported a fall in concentration of phenytoin of 23% within five weeks in a paper describing their failed attempt at elucidating the mechanism behind this interaction.

 Pharmacology

+Pharmacodynamics

 Vigabatrin is an irreversible mechanism-based inhibitor of gamma-aminobutyric acid aminotransferase (GABA-AT), the enzyme responsible for the catabolism of GABA.
 Inhibition of GABA-AT results in increased levels of GABA in the brain.
 Vigabatrin is a racemic compound, and its [S]-enantiomer is pharmacologically active.

 Crystal Structure (pdb:1OHW) showing vigabatrin binding to specific residues in the active site of GABA-AT, based on experiments by Storici et al.